Presentation materials, session recordings, and certificates of participation are available below.

 How Your Teachers Can Honor and Empower All Students by Design

-If you’re looking for effective ways your teachers can foster genuinely equitable and inclusive learning environments, then this session is for you.
-We’ll explore how equitable and inclusive learning environments are built on the choices of individuals and how your teachers and providers can leverage antiracism and Universal Design for Learning to invite all students to powerful positions.
+We explore how equitable and inclusive learning environments are built on the choices of individuals and how your teachers and providers can leverage antiracism and Universal Design for Learning to invite all students to powerful positions.
 You’ll learn:

 The New Blueprint for Creating Inclusive, District-Wide Practices that Yield Better Outcomes for All Students

-Do you want more inclusive practices that are consistent and effective across all of your schools?
-In this session, we’ll explore innovative ways to create a district-wide system that saves you time while improving student outcomes.
+In this session, we explore innovative ways to create a district-wide system that does just that while saving you time and improving student outcomes.
 You’ll learn how to:

 Administrator Strategies for Addressing Students with Disabilities Who Exhibit Dangerous or Disruptive Behaviors

 As an administrator, have you ever wondered what other options you have when a student with disabilities presents dangerous or disruptive behavior?
-If so, attend this session to gain new strategies for managing dangerous and/or severely disruptive students with disabilities.
-You’ll learn:

 How to Support Students Receiving Special Education in the General Education Classroom

 Inclusive practices are more than the physical placement of our students.
 Students with special needs are required to spend as much time as possible in the general education classroom, which begs the question: “How can we design general education in a way where students with moderate to severe support needs can have access to grade-level instruction in relevant, authentic, and meaningful ways?”
 We’ll answer that question in this session.
+Key takeaways from this session include:

 The Leader’s Guide to Coaching Teachers in Creating Legally Defensible IEPs